Hypercalcemia - discharge

 Do not cut back on how much salt you eat.

-Your doctor may ask you to limit foods with a lot of calcium, or to not eat them at all.
+Your doctor may ask you to limit foods with a lot of calcium, or to not eat them at all for a while.

-Your doctor will want you to come in for a follow-up appointment after you leave the hospital.
-You will probably also need to get lab tests after you go home.
+Your doctor will want you to come in for a follow-up appointment.
+You will probably also need to get blood tests after you go home.

 Try to stay active when you get home.
 Your doctor will tell you how much activity and exercise are okay.